Do you ever wake up in the morning and find your thoughts are immediately consumed with food?

 Mysteries aside, these little breads hit the spot.
 The butter and milk make them almost brioche like.

-Slathered with more (ahem!) butter and jam I greedily consumed them as the sun was rising.
+Slathered with more (ahem!) butter and some mandarin jam I greedily consumed them as the sun was rising.
 Just be wary with the dough as it can be quite sticky.

 The trick is to cover your hands with oil as you shape them.